 - Thoroughly drain and rinse the chickpeas and add them to a saucepan along with the bicarbonate of soda.
 Cover with hot water straight from a kettle so that the water is 2 inches deeper than the chickpeas.
 Cover the pan with a lid, bring the water to the boil then reduce the heat and simmer for 30 minutes.

 - Transfer 5 tbsp of water to a small glass and place it in the freezer while you carry out the next steps.

 - Drain the chickpeas and add them to a large bowl.
 Cover with water until the chickpeas are submerged (note: do not use the water you placed in the freezer), then rub the chickpeas with your hands to remove the skins and sieve out as many as possible.

 - Add the skinned chickpeas to a food processor along with the tahini, juice of the lemons, cumin powder, za’atar, paprika and a generous pinch of salt.
 Peel the garlic cloves and add them to the food processor.
 Process the ingredients until mostly broken down.
-Then slowly pour in the olive oil and ice cold water from the freezer.
+Then slowly pour in all of the olive oil then some of the ice cold water from the freezer.
 Process for 4-5 minutes until the hummus is super smooth.
 Keep adding water to reach the perfect smooth consistency (it might only require 1-2 tbsp of water until it’s perfectly creamy).